 The acquisition of Liberation archives by the Working Class Movement Library will enable researchers to judge how and with what degree of success Liberation attempted to pursue these objectives up to its dissolution in 1997.

 Unfortunately there are major gaps in the archives.
 The MCF's archive, together with some early Liberation material particularly up to 1972, is now lodged in the Library of the School of Oriental and African Studies in London (4).
-The WCML holding starts essentially at 1972 but there are gaps.
-In particular we lack, and would welcome donations of, a good run of Liberation's own journal, also called 'Liberation'.
-This would enormously facilitate the use of the archive.
+The WCML holding starts essentially at 1972 but there are gaps, including some issues of Liberation's own journal, also called Liberation.

 What remains, however, is very valuable, even if holdings are incomplete in a number of categories.
 Many of the categories used to organise the material naturally reflect the structure and organisation of Liberation, e.g. Constitutions; Central Council and Executive Committee papers; Annual General Meetings; London Area Council and Scottish Area Council papers; financial statements of account; letters and communications to the membership.
 For some years, full sets of AGM papers survive; in other cases, only agenda papers.

 One of the most significant parts of the archive is its individual correspondence sequence - three box files in date order reflecting the work of its General Secretaries and other officials.
 Not all correspondence has been put in this category.
 Some forms a naturally separate category, e.g. all the material relating to Liberation's frequent accommodation problems.
 Letters relating to the various conferences, tours and other events organised by Liberation have been filed with the other material relating to these events.